connelldave/botocove/README.md

 Default requirements are:

-In the organization master account:
+In the organization master account, an identity with at least these permissions:

-- IAM permissions `sts:assumerole`, `sts:get-caller-identity` and
-`organizations:list-accounts`
+- `sts:AssumeRole`
+- `organizations:ListAccounts`
+- `organizations:ListOrganizationalUnitsForParent`
+- `organizations:ListAccountsForParent`

 In the organization member accounts: